qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 configure an OpenBSD router doing PPPoE, NAT, DNS and DHCP.
-All without installing a single thing outside of the base OS (which, I might add, was installed on a 2G CF card with room to spare!) and not a single search engine query (no internet, remember! :P)!
+All without installing a single thing outside of the base OS (which, I might add, was installed on a 2G CF card with room to spare!) and not a single search engine query (no internet, remember? :P)!

 ### FastForward to Now

-OpenBSD is my main OS and the only OS I truley enjoy running.
-With every release it gains new awesome features that embody simplicity, security and consistency.
+OpenBSD is my main OS and the only OS I truly enjoy running.
+With every release it gains new, awesome features that embody simplicity, security, and consistency.